 - Will not eat ornamental plants

-- Generally peaceful disposition with fish and peaceful larger invertebrates
+- Generally peaceful disposition with most fish and peaceful larger invertebrates

 - Very active and noticeable fish in any aquarium